-Recent research shows that 75% of cyber attacks are done at web application level.
+Recent research shows that 75% of cyber attacks are done at the web application level.

 - Web applications often have direct access to backend data such as customer databases and, hence, control valuable data and are much more difficult to secure.
 Those that do not have access will have some form of script that allows data capture and transmission.
-If a hacker becomes aware of weaknesses in such a script, he may easily reroute unwitting traffic to another location and illegitimately hive off personal details.
+If an attacker becomes aware of weaknesses in such a script, they may easily reroute unwitting traffic to another location and illegitimately hive off personal details.

 Web applications, therefore, are a gateway to databases especially custom applications which are not developed with security best practices and which do not undergo regular security audits.
 In general, you need to answer the question: “Which parts of a website we thought secure, is open to a web application attack?” and “what data can we throw at an application to cause it to perform something it shouldn’t do?”.